SMS Salamander (1861): Later career

 By 1875, the ship had been reduced to a stationary guard ship.
-By 1883, Salamanders wooden hull had deteriorated to the point where she was no longer seaworthy.
+By 1883, Salamander's wooden hull had deteriorated to the point where she was no longer seaworthy.
 In addition, she was infested with cockroaches, rendering her largely uninhabitable.
 Accordingly, she was stricken from the naval register on 18 March 1883 and converted into a naval mine storage hulk.
 She served in this capacity for more than a decade before being broken up for scrap in 1895–1896.